GokulG38/java-practice/design-pattens/01_Strategy_Pattern/README.md

 ## Use Case Example

 Duck simulator where ducks can have different flying and quacking behaviors.
 By using strategies, ducks can change their behavior dynamically (Eg: a duck can start flying with wings or stop quacking)

+## Notes

+* Algorithms are encapsulated into separate strategy classes
+* Behavior can be changed at runtime using composition